A Filon-Clenshaw-Curtis-Smolyak rule for multi-dimensional oscillatory integrals with application to a UQ problem for the Helmholtz equation: Introduction

-In \S \ref{subsec: numerical examples of UQ problem} we give numerical results for the Helmholtz UQ problem, using the hybrid numerical-asymptotic approximation for the Helmholtz problem and comparing the standard and dimension-adaptive methods for the oscillatory integrals.
+In \S \ref{subsec: numerical examples of UQ problem} we give numerical results for the Helmholtz UQ problem, using the the numerical-asymptotic approximation for the Helmholtz problem and comparing the standard and dimension-adaptive methods for the multi-dimensional integrals.
 In the dimension-adaptive case, for an example where the expansion \eqref{eq: temp_par} decays exponentially, we observe increasing accuracy of the results as both the adaptive tolerance decreases and the wave number $k$ increases, with very modest growth in complexity with increasing dimension.

-This is significant, since it is known that for Helmholtz problems in any space dimension, derivatives with respect to the random parameters $\by$ for the Helmholtz problem blow up with wavenumber $k$, thus enforcing strong constraints on UQ methods in general at high wavenumber.
+This is significant, since it is known that for Helmholtz problems in any space dimension, derivatives with respect to the random parameters $\by$ of the solution blow up as $k$ increases, thus enforcing strong constraints on UQ methods in general at high wavenumber.
 For example, in \cite{GaKuSl:21}, conditions ensuring convergence of first order randomized Quasi-Monte Carlo methods for a Helmholtz problem in any space dimension were studied.
 There, to ensure a dimension-independent optimal error estimate, one requires $\sum_{j=1}^\infty \Vert n_j\Vert_{W^{1,\infty}}^{2/3} = \mathcal{O}(k^{-2/3})$, (i.e., the amplitude of the allowed randomness must decrease as $k$ increases).
-Strong constraints on the allowed amplitude of the randomness also appear in the multi-modes method in \cite{FengLinLorton:2015}.
+Strong constraints on the allowed amplitude of the randomness also appear in the so-called multi-modes method described in \cite{FengLinLorton:2015}.
 We impose no such constraint in our computations.
 Quasi-Monte Carlo methods for random Helmholtz problems in 2d were studied in \cite[Chapter 4]{Pe:20}, where it was observed (for moderate wavenumbers) that the number of quadrature points needed to ensure a bounded error as $k$ increased apparently grew exponentially in $k$.